 - 8.1.1 The decision to cancel a scheduled AIA competition will be made by the EBOD in conjunction with the contest host administration.
 Once this decision has been made every attempt will be made to communicate this information to the directors of the competing ensembles in a timely fashion. - 8.1.2 All competing members of AIA must have a "day of contest" emergency cell phone contact number on file with AIA.
 It is the responsibility of the contest host to communicate the decision of the host school administration to the directors of the competing ensembles via the emergency cell phone number contact.
 In the event an AIA competition must be cancelled, every effort will be made to communicate this decision to the membership via the official AIA web site at www.atlanticindoor.org.
 In case of any emergency cancellation of an AIA event, it is essential that AIA and its entire membership share the responsibility of communication and cooperation needed to insure the safety and well being of our entire membership. - 8.1.3 Those ensembles that are scheduled to participate in an AIA competition but are unable to fulfill their performance responsibility due to inclement weather or terror alert status are required to submit a letter of explanation from their building administrator or school superintendent explaining that their absence was the result of a school administrative decision.
-The letter must be written on school letterhead and submitted to AIA before the next scheduled competition.
-Units will not be allowed to participate further in AIA events until the letter is received by AIA.
+The letter must be written on school letterhead and submitted to AIA within a week of the missed event.